 Features of OIC's Web site www.OptionsEducation.org include:

 - Beginning to advanced pricing calculators that feature Black Scholes, Binomial and Whaley pricing models to price premiums.

 - Extensive trading data, including options quotes, volume information, split/merger memos, settlement prices at expiration, new listings, product specifications and an online symbol directory.

 - Access to order free equity options information, including videos, software, brochures and newsletters developed by OIC.

 - The opportunity to subscribe to e-mail alerts on a variety of topics.

 - An "Options Store" which provides a list of books and software about options for purchase.

-- A "Press Room" with OIC news releases and background information.
+- A "Newsroom" with OIC news releases and background information.

 OIC was formed in 1992.
 Today, its sponsors include BATS Options Exchange, BOX Options Exchange, C2 Options Exchange, Chicago Board Options Exchange, International Securities Exchange, ISE Gemini, MIAX Options Exchange, NASDAQ OMX BX Options, NASDAQ OMX PHLX, NASDAQ Options Market, NYSE Amex Options, NYSE Arca Options and OCC.
 These organizations have one goal in mind for the options investing public: to provide a financially sound and efficient marketplace where investors can hedge investment risk and find new opportunities for profiting from market participation.
 Education is one of many areas that assist in accomplishing that goal.
 More and more individuals understand the versatility that options offer their investment portfolio, due in large part to the industry's ongoing educational efforts.